The Militant

 The Militant is a socialist newsweekly connected to the United States Socialist Workers Party (SWP) and the Pathfinder Press.
 It is published in the United States and distributed in other countries such as Canada, the United Kingdom, Australia, France, Sweden, Iceland, and New Zealand.

+The paper is unrelated to the similarly-named British Trotskyist newspaper Militant, for which the Militant tendency was named.